Andrea's Story

 Death: August 6th, 1857 | 1 year old | by Fort Laramie, Wyoming

-Memorial: Stone 8 | center column
+Memorial: Stone 8 | center column | 5th name

-Andrea Christensen was born to Niels Christensen and Christiana Jeppesdatter, both from Denmark.
-After the family left Denmark, they traveled with other members of The Church of Jesus Christ of Latter-day Saints by ship and arrived safely in America.
-They joined with the Christian Christiansen Handcart Company to trek to the Salt Lake Valley.
-Leaving on June 15, all the members of the company were Scandinavians.
+After the family left Denmark they traveled with other Saints by sea on a ship arrived safely in America.
+They then joined up with the Christian Christiansen Handcart Company to travel to the Salt Lake Valley.
+All of the Saints in the company were Scandinavians.

-The company endured many hardships including lack of food, hot weather, and disease.
-Little one-a-half-year-old Andrea did not survive the journey.
-It is unknown her cause of death.
 Company journals said they were by Fort Laramie in Wyoming when Andrea passed away.

-Family history says: “They endured many hardships.
+“They endured many hardships.
 One being exposure of which their 2nd child Andrea died.
 They had nothing to bury her in, so they wrapped her in a blanket with her head in a grass kettle for protection.
 There she was left to mark the trail westward.”